 We talk, share ideas, discuss local problems about pandemics and recipes, and eat a fruit or two pickings fresh from the garden.
 You can imagine that it takes a village to grow a garden of this kind.

 #6 Don’t Skip the Prized Meal of the Day- Our Breakfast Which is Essential to Diabetic health

 A subsequent post will detail the breakfasts.

-The list provides the raw ingredients that generally were used in our breakfast routinely as per the consensus of all our family members (3-5 people) that I share in another blog.
+The list provides the raw ingredients used in our breakfast routinely as per the consensus of all our family members (3-5 people) that I share in another blog.